kodadot/subwork/docs/book-subwork.md

 Follow the steps below, and you will receive a code to unlock our coworking space.
 We will create your temporary access remotely.
 Mind this needs to be done a bit ahead.
 **We recommend book at least 24-48 hours.**
-Sometimes, we can respond in under six hours.
+Sometimes, we can respond under six hours.

 Availability for remote booking
 ---